-You can see that I have build a bit of slack into the grading so you can miss a few days (or assignments) if you need to, and still earn an A. Taking a friend to the airport?
+You can see that I have built a bit of slack into the grading so you can miss a few days (or assignments) if you need to, and still earn an A. Taking a friend to the airport?
 Taking your spouse or child to the doctor?
 Taking a field trip for another class?
 No problem.
 You are excused.

-If you have to miss an exam, since there are six exams and they have identical content, my advice is to study harder for one of the other exams.
-If you have to miss the last final, that's a bit more difficult, but it is still possible to do all the problems within the first five exams.
+If you have to miss an exam, since there are several exams and they have identical content, my advice is to study harder for one of the other exams.
+If you have to miss the last final, that's a bit more difficult, but it is still possible to do all the problems without taking all the exams.